aashay322/BackgroundExtension/README.md

 # Background Extension
-Very simple Google extension that changes the background of a new tab Followed video: https://www.youtube.com/watch?v=uV4L-wcnK3Y&t=120s
+Very simple Google extension that changes the background of a new tab.

+Followed video: https://www.youtube.com/watch?v=uV4L-wcnK3Y&t=120s

-Learning the basics of Chrome Extensions to hopefully publish my own soon
+Learning the basics of Chrome Extensions to hopefully publish my own soon.